bernardoruberti/bernardoruberti/README.md

 ola...

-- 🔭 I'm currently working on ...
 - 🌱 I'm currently learning HTML, CSS, JAVASCRIPT SQL, NODE,
 - 👯 I'm looking to collaborate with companies, in order to add value, and return knowledge to always keep generating and delivering good results.
-- 💬 Ask me about...
 - 📫 How to reach me: bernardoruberti@hotmail.com